Monnoroch/blerpc-android/README.md

 Swift PromiseKit service generator plugin generates PromiseKit wrappers to request methods over Bluettoth Low Energy and automatically encode/decode messages.

 ### How to use
+You need to add classes from `SwiftBleModule` to your project.
+These classes is high level classes ovr Bluetooth Low Energy interaction and parsing.

 Firstly you need to write proto file describing your service:

 ```